gorango/flowcraft/docs/guide/advanced-guides/composition.md

 ## Data Flow and Context

+> [!WARNING]
+> **Sub-flows Share Context by Default**
-By default, the `Context` is **shared** between the parent and the sub-flow.
-The same context instance is passed through all nodes in the parent and all nodes in the sub-flow.
+> The same `Context` instance is passed through all nodes in the parent and all nodes in the sub-flow.
+While simple, this "shared memory" model can lead to tight coupling and unexpected side effects if sub-flows are not carefully designed.
+A sub-flow could accidentally overwrite a context value that the parent flow depends on.

 - **Pros**: This makes passing data between the parent and child flows trivial.
 A sub-flow can read data set by previous nodes in the parent, and subsequent nodes in the parent can read data set by the sub-flow.
 - **Cons**: This "shared memory" model can lead to tight coupling and unexpected side effects if sub-flows are not carefully designed.
 A sub-flow could accidentally overwrite a context value that the parent flow depends on, leading to hard-to-debug issues.